brko8088/TCLI/README.md

 # CommandLine-Checklist

-This is the first big project i did for my CS101.

-Originaly it used to work based on number inputs to create, delete, and modify tasks.
-I'm currently working on making this project commandLine based.
-It will definetly make you feel like a Hacker that is organizing his life all from the terminal.
+Formely known as Checklist 3000, it began taking shape during my first year of college.
+Int the beginning it used to work based on number inputs to create, delete, and modify tasks.
+Now, known as TCLI (Tournal Command Line Interface) is currently under development for those terminal aficionados that would like to try a different way of getting your tasks recorded and done!

 ## Current Version: 0.0.1b
 ## Commands Available: